 - Meet the minimum score on one of the standardized tests listed below:

-* The Accuplacer is given through the Gordon State College testing center.
-A score of 67 in Math is required for admission but will only allow a student to take MATH 1001 (Quantitative Skills and Reasoning).
-A score of 79 in Math is required for placement in MATH 1111 (College Algebra).
-Also, the Write placer exam is not required if a student achieves a sufficient Reading score.
+* The Accuplacer is given through the Gordon State College testing center on the main campus and in McDonough.
+A score of 258 in Math is required for admission but will only allow a student to take MATH 1001 (Quantitative Skills and Reasoning).
+A score of 266 in Math is required for placement in MATH 1111 (College Algebra).

 Documents required to receive consideration for the Dual Enrollment Program at Gordon State College: